 8) Use polythene but be responsible

 When going out in the snow, try wearing two layers of socks, one over the other.
-This will help the skin from getting frozen.
-A simple hack can also be covering the foot, each with a polythene bag!
-This will keep the snow from wetting the feet.
+This keeps the skin safe from getting frozen.
+A simple hack could also be to cover feet, each with a polythene bag!
+This usually prevents snow from wetting the feet.

-Do not throw these polythene bags and litter the beautiful mountains.
-Carry it back home and dispose of responsibly!
+Do not litter the used polythene bags and damage the beautiful mountains.
+Carry them back home and dispose of responsibly!

-Use socks at home too but do keep your feet off them to allow the sunlight to kiss on your skin.
+Use socks even while indoors at home, but do keep your feet off occasionally to allow some sunlight on your skin.

 9) Do not exercise too hard

-An ascent in the altitude results in a descent in oxygen levels.
+An ascent in altitude results in a descent of oxygen levels.
 But the body’s need for oxygen remains the same.
-Thus, those who dwell in the plains and visit higher altitudes are often caught by surprise when they go out to exercise, whether it’s trekking, running on the treadmill, swimming, skiing, hiking in the mountains or taking a jog.
+Thus, those who dwell in the plains and visit higher altitudes are often caught by surprise when they go out to exercise- whether it’s trekking, running on the treadmill, swimming, skiing, hiking in the mountains or taking a jog.

 At higher altitudes, due to less availability of oxygen, one may end up gasping for breath if exercises are overdone.
 So start Slow!

-Give your body time to acclimatize to the new altitude.
+Give your body enough time to get acclimatized to varying altitudes.
 Do not workout on the first day, for sure!

-We families of Armed Forces are shunted from one place to another in a span of years, few months or sometimes within few days(exceptional cases).
-I remember how hard it was for our family to adjust to the cool climes of Dalhousie in Himachal after driving down from the clutches of the blistering heat of Rajasthan’s Thar desert.
-It is always a sign of relief to see the fluffy cloud-kissed mountains, however, acclimatization isn’t easy.
+We as families of the Armed Forces are shunted from one place to another in a span of years, few months or sometimes within a few days(exceptional cases).
+I remember how hard it was for our family to get acclimatised to the cool climes of Dalhousie in Himachal after driving down from the clutches of the blistering heat of Rajasthan’s Thar desert.
+It is indeed serene and a sign of relief to see the fluffy cloud-kissed mountains, however, acclimatization isn’t easy.